zikrullahMd/vocare/README.md

 2. Copy your Project URL and Service Role Key
 3. Add them to your `.env.local` file

+## Testing with Postman

+Import the provided Postman collection [Vocare.postman_collection.json](https://github.com/zikrullahMd/vocare/blob/main/Vocare.postman_collection.json) into Postman to test all endpoints with pre-configured requests and example data.

 ## API Endpoints

 ### POST /api/generate-pdf